 A recent poll of American consumers found that more than 60% of Americans preferred paying with a credit or debit card.
 As a business owner, accepting credit and debit cards in addition to cash offers numerous payment options to customers, increasing the likelihood of completing a sale.
 However, if you accept credit card transactions, then you need to pay processing fees.

 Credit card processing fees take money off your bottom line.
 This is the case no matter what type of business you have.
 No matter if you are a brick-and-mortar retailer or an e-commerce business taking online payments, the bottom line remains the same — if you accept credit cards, you owe fees to your credit card processing company.

 Here’s the thing — credit card processing fees for merchants don’t seem that high at a glance, but they add up over time.
 The fees average around 3.5%.
 For every $1,000 transaction, you would owe $35 in fees.

-Let’s go on a journey and explore what this means for your business, how much you’ll end up paying by the time you retire…and what you can do to stop the bleeding and enjoy FREE credit card processing.
+Let’s go on a journey and explore what this means for your business, how much you’ll end up paying over time, and what you can do to stop the bleeding and enjoy FREE credit card processing.

-If you’re using one of the four major credit card networks — Visa, Discover, MasterCard, and American Express— you’re likely paying anywhere from 1.5–2.9% in credit card processing fees.
+If you’re using one of the four major credit card networks — Visa, Discover, Mastercard, or American Express (Amex) — you’re likely paying anywhere from 1.5–2.9% in credit card processing fees.

-As it turns out, credit card processing fees are pretty complicated.
-Not only are business owners charged a transaction fee, which is assessed each time you run a transaction, they are also charged flat-rate scheduled fees that show up on monthly statements, as well as incidental fees (for example, every time you get a chargeback you’ll be charged an incidental fee).
+As it turns out, calculating credit card processing fees for merchants is pretty complicated.
+Not only are you charged a transaction fee, which is assessed each time you run a transaction, you are also charged scheduled fees with flat-rate pricing that show up on monthly statements.
+Furthermore, you are charged incidental fees, which occur when there is a chargeback or a return.

-Additionally, there are several parties involved in a single credit card swipe.
-Here’s a rundown:
+Additionally, there are multiple parties involved in a single credit card swipe.
+These include:

 Your hard-earned money changes a lot of hands before it arrives back in your wallet.